stew-anderson/blog/_posts/2025-09-16-balancing-technical-debt-with-innovation-a-leadership-perspective.markdown

 But that’s only half the battle, prioritising doesn’t stop at just the debt, any innovations need to be in that trade off – not every single "new idea" belongs on the roadmap, only those that move the business forward should.

 ### 2. Setting stakeholder expectations
 This could have been the start and end of the list as it’s _the_ most important.
 Your non-technical stakeholder doesn’t see technical debt, it’s invisible.
 To them "cleaning up code" just looks like a delay.
-Our job as leader is to articulate the cost of debt into business terms:
+Our job as leaders is to articulate the cost of debt into business terms:
 * "This issue adds X weeks to every new feature development"
 * "This risk could cause downtime worth Y in revenue"
 * "If we invest now, we reduce delivery friction by Z%"